ScilifelabDataCentre/dds_web/README.md

 docker exec dds_backend flask db upgrade
 ```

 Finally, confirm that the database looks correct after running the migration and commit the migration file to git.
+Note that you need to run `black` on the generated migration file.

-#### Database issues while running `docker-compose up`
+### Database issues while running `docker-compose up`

 If you run into issues with complaints about the db while running `docker-compose up` you can try to reset the containers by running `docker-compose down` before trying again.
 If you still have issues, try cleaning up containers and volumes manually.